 - at an institution, such as a university or college, with an Erasmus Charter for Higher Education

-- in their second year or more of study.
+- in your second year or more of study.

 You can also apply if you’re taking a short-term higher vocational education course, or studying part-time, providing you’re willing to study full-time when abroad.

-You can take your pick from any one of 32 countries, with which your university or college has an agreement.
+You can choose from 32 countries, with which your university or college has an agreement.
 These are: